Subsidy: Import subsidy

 An import subsidy is support from the government for products that are imported.
 Rarer than an export subsidy, an import subsidy further reduces the price to consumers for imported goods.
 Import subsidies have various effects depending on the subject.
 For example, consumers in the importing country are better off and experience an increase in consumer welfare due to the decrease in price of the imported goods, as well as the decrease in price of the domestic substitute goods.
 Conversely, the consumers in the exporting country experience a decrease in consumer welfare due to an increase in the price of their domestic goods.
-Furthermore, producers of the importing country experience a loss of welfare due to a decrease of the price for the good in their market, while on the other side, the exporters of the producing country experience an increase in well being due to the increase in demand.
+Furthermore, producers of the importing country experience a loss of welfare due to a decrease in the price for the goods in their market, while on the other side, the exporters of the producing country experience an increase in well-being due to the increase in demand.
 Ultimately, the import subsidy is rarely used due to an overall loss of welfare for the country due to a decrease in domestic production and a reduction in production throughout the world.
 However, that can result in a redistribution of income.

 Employment subsidy

-An employment subsidy serves as an incentive to businesses to provide more job opportunities to reduce the level of unemployment in the country (income subsidies) or to encourage research and development.
-With an employment subsidy, the government provides assistance with wages.
-Another form of employment subsidy is the social security benefits.
-Employment subsidies allow a person receiving the benefit to enjoy some minimum standard of living.
+Employment or wage subsidies keep the employment relationship ongoing even during financial crisis.
+It is particularly beneficial for enterprises to recover quickly after a temporary suspension following a crisis.
+Workers are prevented from losing their jobs and other associated employment benefits such as annual leave entitlements and retirement pensions.

+Employment subsidies allow individual beneficiaries a minimum standard of living at the very least.
+However, less than half of active jobseekers in around 50% of OECD countries receive unemployment support.
+The effect of employment subsidies may not be evident immediately.
+When employers received grants to subside a substantial part of the wages for retaining their employees or to create new jobs during severe recessions such as the Great Recession, there were minor impacts on employment during the first year.
+However, the subsidy began to yield positive effects on employment, particularly a decrease in the unemployment rate, in the second year as employers began to properly utilise the subsidy.